Scheduling with the Windows Task Scheduler

 Desktop unlocked

-UI.Vision RPA Core Yes Yes Yes
+Ui.Vision RPA Core Yes Yes Yes

 Selenium IDE commands Yes Yes Yes